VoBinh32/appdev-1/README.md

 ## 3. Operating Instructions

-* ./sound.out to without any arguments to generate a decibel barchart of captured sound.
+* *./sound.out* without any arguments to generate a decibel barchart of captured sound.
-* ./sound.out <sound frequecy>: generate a testTone.wav with specified options.
+* *./sound.out* *sound frequecy*: generate a testTone.wav with specified options.

 ## 4. File list (Manifest)